 Determine the 2010 Census tract number for a specific address using the American Factfinder.

-Also available are U.S. Congressional District maps for the 108th through the 113th Congress for all states and territories.
+Also available are U.S. Congressional District maps (Legislative District Boundaries) for the 115th Congress for all states and territories.
 Maps of the Indiana House and Indiana Senate Legislative Districts created after the 2010 Census are located here: .

-The U.S. Census Bureau is conducting the 2012 Boundary and Annexation Survey (BAS) to update information it has about the legal boundaries, names, governmental status, and types of municipalities in the United States.
+The U.S. Census Bureau is conducting the 2017 Boundary and Annexation Survey (BAS) to update information it has about legal boundaries, names, governmental status, and types of municipalities in the U.S.

 See also IndianaMap.org, the result of what was once the Indiana GIS Initiative, providing interactive maps from all over Indiana.